HomeLatest NewsGovTechIndia's multilingual internet push faces implementation hurdles

 The hybrid conference, themed “Connecting the Unconnected – Building a Multilingual Internet for Viksit Bharat,” brought together policymakers and technocrats to assess progress toward digital inclusion.

-MeitY Secretary S. Krishnan stated in his keynote address: “In an increasingly digital-first world, it is essential that technology does not become a barrier, particularly in a diverse country like India.
+MeitY Secretary S. Krishnan stated in his keynote address: “In an increasingly digital-first world, is essential that technology does not become a barrier, particularly in a diverse country like India.
 Universal Acceptance is not just about technical standards, it’s about empowering every citizen.”

 He highlighted India’s global internet governance role, adding: “As India’s internet user base approaches a billion, we must ensure our voice is heard in international forums.”